tscott-00/phogroup.github.io/cdse/layerwise_training.md

 * Physics reinforced adaptive neural network (PRANN): Combining sparse noisy measurement data with incomplete/approximate physics.
 * Adaptive learning for inverse problems.

 Further, we have also compared our proposed approach with other state of the art layerwise training methods.
-Figure 3 shows the results for PIANN for learing a PDE with complex geometry.
+Figure 1 shows such a comparison for the clasiification task and also shows a layerwise training curve for a regression task.

 <p align="center">
 <img src="/assets/figures/Krish/summary.png">
 <figcaption>Figure 2: a) Layerwise training curve on a regression task where the ridge indicates the point where we add a new layer; b) Summary of results for MNIST classification task.</figcaption>
 </p>

+Figure 3 below shows the results (evolution of solution with layer addition) for PIANN for learing a PDE with complex geometry.

 <p align="center">